-Over the past several years, we have enhanced our large cap value strategy from a cornerstone focus on dividends to a framework we call "excess capital yield."
-In our view, ECY is a more dynamic and effective framework, as it carries a broader, more consistent and less volatile relative performance profile than more conventional valuation measures.
+Over the past several years, we have enhanced our large cap value strategy from a cornerstone focus on dividends to a framework we call excess capital yield.
+A more dynamic and effective framework that carries a broader, more consistent and less volatile relative performance profile than more conventional valuation measures.
 To illustrate these points, we first show how ECY is calculated and incorporated into our investment process.
 Next, we show how it has been successful over time, both on a standalone basis and compared to other value metrics.